rizitis/rizitis.github.io/slackware/ai.md

 Requires: `numpy,sentencepiece,gguf` from python and `git lfs`<br>
 You can find it [here](https://raw.githubusercontent.com/rizitis/Quantizing_with_LlamaCpp/refs/heads/main/quantizing_ai_models.sh)
 <br>
-After that you can use model as you like... ;)
+After that you can use model as you like with the correct app of your choice... ;)